 - Casa do Jasmim by Shiadu – with a very special design, I think you can either love this place or not like it that much.
 I personally like it a lot, and if you are lucky to have the top floor, oh wow what a view!
 It can challenge any miradouro out there.

-Four days in Lisbon // Where to go and what to see in Lisbon
+Where to go and what to see in Lisbon in 4 days

 Waking up early in the morning is always a great idea, especially in one of the most vibrant European capital when you have so much to see and do.